CrimsonUniform97/Pixelmon-1/README.md

 # Pixelmon
 Pixelmon server/client related stuff.
-All the stuff that runs the Pixelmon server, used by danish youtubers.
-Sponsorede by EverPvP
+All the stuff that runs the Pixelmon server, used by danish youtubers